Alberta's natural gas market: Deregulated since 1985

 Longer term gas prices are driven by population and economic growth, and by factors such as environmental policies.
 For example, greater demand for gas as an environmentally-preferred fuel for electricity generation could result in an increase in natural gas prices.

 Supply and demand determine natural gas prices in Alberta, as well as influencing the decision of natural gas drillers, or producers, to invest in new wells.
-Production of natural gas in Alberta is regulated by the Energy Resources Conservation Board (ERCB), and by the Department of Environment.
+Production of natural gas in Alberta is regulated by the Alberta Energy Regulator (AER), and by the Department of Environment.
 From when the natural gas is produced until the natural gas is sold, the gas producer retains ownership or "title" to the gas.
 Producers may sell the gas at either the wellhead, the outlet of a gas processing plant (called the plant gate), on a gas transmission system (typically AB-NIT), at a storage facility (typically AECO), at the inlet to a utility system called the city gate or directly to the end consumer.

 Natural gas is transported from the “wellhead” or natural gas processing plant through a provincial-wide natural gas pipeline network called NOVA.
-Rates and tariffs on the NOVA system are regulated by the Alberta Utilities Commission (AUC) primarily under the provisions of the Gas Utilities Act (Alberta) (GUA) and the Pipeline Act (Alberta).
+Rates and tariffs on the NOVA system are regulated by the Alberta Utilities Commission primarily under the provisions of the Gas Utilities Act (Alberta) and the Pipeline Act (Alberta).

 The NOVA inter-provincial system acts much like a highway, moving large quantities of natural gas through a high-pressure, high volume pipeline.
 From the NOVA system, natural gas transfers either into an export pipeline at the BC, Saskatchewan, or Montana border, or to a low-pressure local distribution pipeline system.
 The distribution system delivers the gas directly to the end-user, acting more like a smaller and more local road system.
 The distribution systems are fully regulated.
 Investor-owned distribution companies are regulated by the Alberta Utilities Commission, while municipally owned systems are regulated by their municipal councils, and natural gas co-operatives are regulated by their elected board members.
 Wholesale Natural Gas PricesNatural gas prices are quoted in relation to a physical location, usually a natural gas storage facility or a transfer point on a natural gas pipeline.
 In addition, prices are determined daily for physical receipt, or are traded for receipt at a later date through a futures market.
 Gas prices in Canada are usually traded in units of gigajoules (GJ), and are traded in units of million British thermal units (MMBtu) or in thousand cubic feet (Mcf) in the US.Natural Gas Prices: Physical Reference PointsNatural gas prices in Alberta are most often set at the AECO-C gas storage facility in southern Alberta, which is also known as the NOVA Inventory Transfer, or AB-NIT, price.
 This price has become one of North America’s leading price-setting benchmarks.

 Other commonly quoted natural gas prices reference points in Canada include the natural gas storage facility at Dawn, Ontario and the pipeline transfer point at Sumas, British Columbia.
 In the US, the most commonly quoted price is the Henry Hub price, a natural gas storage facility in Louisiana.
 Prices are sometimes quoted in terms of “basis”, which is the spread or difference between two prices, such as AECO-C and Henry Hub.Natural Gas Prices: Trading PlatformsNatural gas can be traded for physical delivery same day, or at some point in the future.
 A price set today for delivery at some later date is referred to as a “future” price.
 Futures price could be for delivery tomorrow, month-end, or months or years in the future.

 Spot and future prices are set through the interaction of supply and demand through trading platforms such as the Natural Gas Exchange (NGX) in Alberta, or the New York Mercantile Exchange (NYMEX) in the US.
 The NYMEX natural gas futures contract is widely used as an international benchmark price, including here in Alberta.